 - 1. Short-term Disability Coverage.
 An employee may purchase short-term disability coverage that provides benefits of from \$300 to \$5,000 per month, up to two-thirds of an employee's salary, for up to 180 days during total disability due to a non-occupational accident or a non-occupational sickness.
 Benefits are paid from the first day of a disabling injury or from the eighth day of a disabling sickness.
 For a new employee, coverage applied for by the initial effective date of coverage as defined in this Chapter, Section 5C, does not require evidence of insurability.
-For an employee who becomes eligible for insurance, coverage applied for within 30 days of the initial effective date does not require evidence of insurability. - Long-term Disability Coverage.
+For an employee who becomes eligible for insurance, coverage applied for within 30 days of the initial effective date does not require evidence of insurability.
+An employee who is insurance eligible and moves from a temporary position to a permanent position will be allowed to enroll in short-term disability coverage within 30 days of the event without providing evidence of insurability. - 2.
+Long-term Disability Coverage.
 New employees may enroll in long-term disability insurance by their initial effective date of coverage.
 Employees who become eligible for insurance may enroll in long-term disability insurance within 30 days of their initial effective date as defined in this Chapter, Section 5C.
 The terms are the same as for employees who wish to add/increase during the annual open enrollment.
 During open enrollment only, an employee may purchase long-term disability coverage that provides benefits from \$200 to \$7,000 per month, based on the employee's salary, commencing on the 181st calendar day of total disability, and not subject to evidence of insurability but with a limited term pre-existing condition exclusion.
 Employees should be aware that other wage replacement benefits, as described in the Certificate of Coverage (i.e., Social Security Disability, Minnesota State Retirement Disability, etc.), may result in a reduction of the monthly benefit levels purchased.
 In any event, the minimum is the greater of \$300 or 15 percent of the amount purchased.
 The minimum benefit will not be reduced by any other wage replacement benefit.
 In the event that the employee becomes totally disabled before age 70, the premiums on this benefit shall be waived.
+An employee who is insurance eligible and moves from a temporary position to a permanent position will be allowed to enroll in long-term disability coverage within 30 days of the event without providing evidence of insurability.